 The challenge of protecting and defending industrial design rights often relies on compelling expert witness testimony.
 Design experts must understand the visual, functional, business, and manufacturing dimensions that influence our culture and resonate with the public.
 An expert needs the education and experience, but also the skillset and ability to explain verbally and visually exactly why two designs may appear similar to ordinary consumers.
 I was one of the “113 Distinguished Industrial Design Professionals” to sign the Amicus Brief in support of Apple in the recent Apple v.
 Samsung Supreme Court decision.

 I enjoy the challenge of being asked to serve as a legal expert- it pulls together the full extent of my experience as a design educator, practitioner, writer, and presenter.
 The work is creative, demanding, precise, and intensely scrutinized.
 I have worked with some of the top legal firms in the US on a broad range of projects – each requiring the unique perspective of a qualified, multifaceted industrial designer.
 In June, 2008, I was qualified to serve as an expert design witness by the Industrial Designers Society of America.
+I have since written numerous reports, provided deposition testimony, and I also have experience testifying at trial.

 I have prepared myself for this challenge with 2 degrees in industrial design, 40 years as a practicing design professional, and 35 years as a design educator.
 Honored as a Fulbright Senior Scholar in 2015 and currently Professor of Industrial Design at the University of Kansas, I have also taught or lectured in New Zealand, Sweden, Israel, South Africa, India, Nepal, and Finland.
 As a practitioner I have worked on designs for boat, motorcoach, and aircraft interiors, consumer electronics, footwear, lawnmowers, motorcycles, bicycles, paddleboards, fencing equipment, plastic tool boxes, home exercise equipment, audio amplifiers, fishing bobbers, bags, portfolios, snowmobiles, playing cards, skateboards, furniture, packaging, exhibitions and displays, space heaters, microfiche readers, clothes hangers, condiment dispensers, medical products, farm products, lawn tractors, string trimmers, inflatables, and car care products.